nilsbrummond/ESO-CrystalFragment/README.md

 ESO-CrystalFragment
 ===================

-Elder Scrolls Addon to show the Crystal Fragment passive effect.
+Elder Scrolls Online addon to show the Crystal Fragment passive effect in a more noticable manor.

+Please download current release from www.esoui.com